Project Accounting has different names…

 What are the benefits of project accounting?

-When thinking about why you might want to use project accounting software there are a few main benefits that you get to enjoy when implemented:
+When thinking about why you might want to use project accounting software there are a five key benefits that you get to enjoy when implemented:

 - Profitability: Macro and Micro Visibility

 “Watch your pennies and the dollars will take care of themselves” is something that was coined (sorry for the pun) by William Lowndes a former secretary to the treasury of Great Brittan.
 That concept holds true for project accounting.
 If each project is well managed, the overall performance of the organization will take care of itself.
-Project accounting gives us the ability to manage both the macro and micro details of the organization and any given project and a clear understanding project profitability.
+Project accounting gives us the ability to manage both the macro and micro details of the organization and any given project, allowing us to gain a clear understanding project profitability.

 - Proactive Data Driven Decisions